Monument to the Sun

 Monument to the Sun or The Greeting to the Sun (Pozdrav suncu) is a monument in Zadar, Croatia dedicated to the Sun.
-It consists of three hundred, multi-layered glass plates placed on the same level as the stone-paved waterfront.
-It consists of a 22-meter diameter circle, with photovoltaic solar modules underneath.
-Lighting elements installed in a circle turn on at night, and produce a light show.
-The monument, designed by Croatian architect Nikola Bašić, symbolizes communication with nature, communicates with light, while the nearby Sea organ communicates with sound.
+It consists of a 22-meter diameter circle representing the Sun, with three hundred, multi-layered glass plates placed on the same level as the stone-paved waterfront, with photovoltaic solar modules underneath.
+Lighting elements installed in the circle turn on at night and produce a light show.
+Smaller circles represent the planets.
+The monument symbolizes communication with nature, communicates with light, while the nearby Sea organ communicates with sound.
+The monument to the Sun and the Sea organ were both designed by Croatian architect Nikola Bašić.

 Location

-The monument is located at the entrance to the port of the Croatian town of Zadar on the western point of the Zadar peninsula.
+The monument is located at the entrance to the port of the Croatian town of Zadar on the western point of the Zadar Peninsula.

 Design

-The monument consists of 300 multi-layered glass plates placed on the same level with the stone-paved waterfront in the shape of a 22-meter diameter circle.
-Beside the main (Sun) installation, looking from the west side are similar smaller installations representing the planets of the Solar System.
-The size of the Sun and planets are proportional, as well as the distance from the center of each plate, but the size and distance proportions are different because the planets are so far away.
-Beneath the glass are photovoltaic solar modules with lighting elements which turn on at night, and produce a light show.
+The monument consists of 300 multi-layered glass plates, placed level with the stone paving of the waterfront, arranged in the shape of a 22-meter diameter circle.
+Beside the main “Sun” installation, looking from the west are similar, smaller installations representing the planets of the Solar System.
+The size of the Sun and planets are proportional, as well as the distance from the center of each plate, but the size and distance proportions differ as the planets are so far away.
+Beneath the glass panels are photovoltaic solar modules with lighting elements, which turn on at night to produce a light show.

-On the chrome ring that surrounds the photovoltaics on the Sun are inscribed the names of all of the saints after which churches on the Zadar peninsula have been named.
-Next to their names and their feast dates are the declination and the altitude of the Sun north or south of the equator (DEC minimum of -23 degrees to a maximum of 23 degrees), the length of the sunlight in the meridian on that day, and in that place on the waterfront, which makes this Monument kind of a calendar.
-This was prepared in cooperation with marine scientist Professor Maksim Klarin from Zadar Maritime School.
-Professor Klarin designed the light show's start and end times for 50 years starting in 2008.
+A chrome ring on the perimeter of the Sun installation is inscribed the names of all titular saints of churches on the Zadar Peninsula.
+The monument is also a calendar as beside the saints’ names are their feast days, along with the following information for each date: solar declination and solar altitude north or south of the equator (DEC minimum of -23° to a maximum of 23°); the length of sunlight in the meridian on that date and at the waterfront.
+This was prepared in cooperation with marine scientist Professor Maksim Klarin from Zadar Maritime School, who also programmed the light show's start and end times for 50 years starting in 2008.

+The planetary installations meanwhile have similar rings, inscribed with their name in Croatian as well as their astronomical symbol.

 Solar modules

-The photovoltaic solar modules absorb light energy, transform it into electricity and release it into the power network.
-The entire system annually produces about 46,500 kWh.
-It produces half of the energy needed for lighting the Zadar waterfront.
+The photovoltaic solar modules absorb light energy, transform it into electricity, and release it into the power network.
+The entire system annually produces about 46,500 kWh, producing half the energy needed by the Zadar waterfront.